England World Cup 2022 fixtures: Kick-off times, route to final, and latest injury news for Qatar

 All times in GMT

-England vs Iran: Monday November 21, 1pm (GMT), 4pm local time, 8am (ET) (Khalifa International Stadium, Al Rayyan)
+England vs Iran live: Monday November 21, 1pm (GMT), 4pm local time, 8am (ET) (Khalifa International Stadium, Al Rayyan)

 USA vs Wales: Monday November 21, 7pm (GMT), 10pm local time, 2pm (ET) (Ahmad bin Ali Stadium, Al Rayyan)